 - Thursday (two-monthly) 4-6pm, Perth Royal Infirmary

-- Patients seen within adult diabetes clinics in Angus
+- Patients who prefer to be seen more locally could be seen in adult diabetes clinics in Angus:

-- 2nd and 4th Tuesday of the month 9am-12pm, Montrose Royal Infirmary
+- 2nd Tuesday of the month 9am-12pm, Montrose Royal Infirmary

-- 1st and 3rd Tuesday of the month, 9am-12pm, Stratcathro Hospital
+- 1st Wednesdays of the month, 9am-12pm, Stratcathro Hospital

 |